 One principal’s inspiration has resulted in more than $1 million in donations for what started as an initiative to raise funding for a class trip to Harvard.

-."
-The goal of the trip is to broaden students' horizons and expand their idea of their potential, Stanton wrote on the campaign page
+“Humans of New York” creator Brandon Stanton launched the campaign to benefit Mott Hall Bridges Academy, a middle school in Brownsville, Brooklyn, known as a “safe zone in a crime-plagued neighborhood.”
+The goal of the trip is to broaden students’ horizons and expand their idea of their potential, Stanton wrote on the campaign page.

 It took about 45 minutes for an online campaign to raise an initial $100,000.